cartrawler/cartrawler.github.io/docs/android/standalone/reservationRetrieval.md

 {: .no_toc }

 If a user booked a car during the standalone process, we will use the delegate to pass the callback information.
-The reservation object is accessed via the return intent by onActivityForResult.
+The reservation object is accessed via the return intent by `onActivityForResult`.

 ---